indianquant/codedemy/README.md

 **Materialize Design:**

 You can customize the design.
-We are using [Materialize css](http://materializecss.com/).
+We are using [Materialize css](http://materializecss.com/) and Jumbotron Template.
 Its pretty nice.

 **Authentication:**